metabase/metabase/docs/dashboards/introduction.md

 ![Create Dashboard](images/create.png)

+## Duplicating a dashboard

 If you don't want to build a dashboard from scratch, or want to experiment by making changes to an existing dashboard without affecting the original, you can **duplicate** an existing dashboard.

-From an existing dashboard, click on the **...** menu in the upper right, and select **Duplicate**.
+To duplicate a dashboard, click on the **...** menu in the upper right of the dashboard, and select **Duplicate**.

+By default, Metabase will create a new dashboard, with copies of the questions in the original dashboard, and save everything to the collection you specify.

+If you don't wish to copy the dashboard's underlying questions, check the box that says **Only duplicate the dashboard**.
+Metabase will copy the dashboard and refer to the original questions.

 ## Adding saved questions to a dashboard